 As always, I would ask you to remember to thank the countless NAHU members around IN and the Country as a whole that continuously put in long hours to ensure the best information possible is being shared with Legislators, HHS, CMS, IRS, DOL, DOI’s and of course other NAHU members.
 As you know, much of this is always done in anonymity and solely for the benefit of the Association, our members and the general public.

 And as always – ongoing THANKS to all the Local Legislative Chairs and other members who serve on the Legislative Committee as well as those that serve on other committees.
 Your service is vitally important and greatly appreciated.

 On a personal note, the Legislative Committee is in preparation of transitioning the Chair responsibility over to Susan Rider effective July 1st.
 She has served as the Co-Chair for the last 2 years.
 I will remain an active member of the committee and become her Co-Chair for the coming Association Plan Year.

 Ongoing simple message – IF you are not participating in both PAC’s – HUPAC – our Federal PAC and ISAHU-PAC – our State PAC, then PLEASE do so!
 Both PAC’s help support activities that really do make a difference in the ongoing legislative battles.
 Information can be found on the www.HUPAC.org , www.nahu.org and the www.ISAHU.org sites.

 I and the rest of the ISAHU Legislative Committee greatly appreciate the opportunity to work with you to continue to promote real market based “healthcare reform”.
 Please feel welcome to contact any of us at any time.

-Thanks for all you do to continue to improve the healthcare system for your clients!
+Thanks for all you do to continue to improve the healthcare system for your clients and the general public!

 Dwight “D” Hall